jameshreaver/jameshreaver/README.md

 <br />

 ### I am James Reaver
 I'm a software engineer based in London.
-I graduated at Imperial College and started working as a developer for the British government.
-Now I work at Amazon.
-I love socials, everything technological and travelling around.
+I graduated at Imperial College in Computer Science and since then I have worked for the British Government and at Amazon.
+I adore socialising, travelling, producing plays and radio shows!
 - Full stack development
 - Scalable deployment
 - User-centered design